-- Residential rental property and nonresidential real property (also see Appendix A, Chart 2). - Qualified rent-to-own property. - A motorsport entertainment complex placed in service before January 1, 2012. - Any retail motor fuels outlet. - Any qualified leasehold improvement property placed in service before January 1, 2012. - Any qualified restaurant property placed in service before January 1, 2012. - Initial clearing and grading land improvements for gas utility property and electric utility transmission and distribution plants. - Any water utility property. - Certain electric transmission property used in the transmission at 69 or more kilovolts of electricity for sale and placed in service after April 11, 2005. - Natural gas gathering and distribution lines placed in service after April 11, 2005.
+- Residential rental property and nonresidential real property (also see Appendix A, Chart 2). - Qualified rent-to-own property. - A motorsport entertainment complex. - Any retail motor fuels outlet. - Any qualified leasehold improvement property. - Any qualified restaurant property. - Initial clearing and grading land improvements for gas utility property and electric utility transmission and distribution plants. - Any water utility property. - Certain electric transmission property used in the transmission at 69 or more kilovolts of electricity for sale and placed in service after April 11, 2005. - Natural gas gathering and distribution lines placed in service after April 11, 2005.